besoeasy/telearia/README.md

 - To run a speed test: `/speedtest`
 - To fetch a file: `/fetch <FILE_PATH>`

-For more information on how to use Telepi, please refer to the documentation.

 # Requirements

 Telepi requires a Raspberry Pi or other Linux-based system running Debian.
 It also requires a Telegram account and a Telegram bot token.